Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Introduction

 \section{Introduction}

 Surveys are a standard approach to estimating the size of subpopulations, or groups of people with a particular trait.
-Many key subpopulations of interest, however, are hard to reach with standard surveys \citep{Bernard1991-originalNSUM, KillworthMcCarty1998a}.
-For example, (1) it may be hard to get a list of the members of this subpopulation or they may be hard to contact, as in the case of the homeless subpopulation; (2) it may be hard to accurately determine their membership in the subpopulation because their group status is stigmatized, as in the case of heavy drug users; and/or (3) the subpopulation is often fairly rare.
+Many key subpopulations of interest, however, are hard to reach\footnote{We note that researchers and community partners have raised concerns about the term ``hard-to-reach"; we use this term here to encompass communities that match one or more of the above conditions, and we echo the message of \cite{routen2022HTR} that the onus of reaching such populations is on researchers and funders, not on the populations themselves.} with standard surveys for a number of possible reasons: (1) it may be hard to get a list of the members of this subpopulation or they may be hard to contact, as in the case of the homeless subpopulation; (2) it may be hard to accurately determine their membership in the subpopulation because their group status is stigmatized, as in the case of heavy drug users; and/or (3) the subpopulation may be rare in the general population \citep{Bernard1991-originalNSUM, KillworthMcCarty1998a}.
+The limitations of standard survey methodology in reaching these groups has motivated the development of better adapted methods.

 There are generally two strategies to this estimation problem that use social networks.
-One is to adapt the survey methods to find more members of the subpopulation, then provide guarantees that the results are probabilistic.
-This category includes methods such as respondent driven sampling (RDS) and snowball sampling \citep{SalganikHeckathorn2004-RDS, Handcock2014-RDS, Crawford2018-RDS}.
-These methods involve surveying members of the population of interest, and therefore they have the advantage that researchers may ask additional questions to study other aspects of the population in addition to estimating prevalence.
+One is to interview an initial sample, such as a convenience sample from the hard-to-reach subpopulation of interest, then incentivize those respondents to recruit additional respondents from that subpopulation.
+These network sampling methods include respondent driven sampling (RDS) and snowball sampling and are often broadly called link-tracing or chain-referral methods \citep{SalganikHeckathorn2004-RDS, Handcock2014-RDS, Crawford2018-RDS}.
+Since these methods involve surveying members of the population of interest, they have the advantage that researchers may ask additional questions to study other aspects of the population in addition to estimating prevalence.
 For example, one could not only estimate the number of people who have been trafficked in a given region but also study how they entered trafficking, what enabled them to leave if they left, and what factors increased or decreased their vulnerability to trafficking.
 However, this approach is not always feasible, and when it is, it can be expensive, particularly if the survey aims to estimate sizes for multiple subpopulations.